Full-stack features.Copy. Paste. Ship.

 The feature101 way

-npx feature101@latest add like
+npx feature101@latest add follow

-import { LikeButton } from "@/features/like"
+import { FollowButton } from "@/features/follow"

 />